What Is FTL Shipping? Your Ultimate Guide to Effortless, Stress-Free Freight in 2025

 Reduced Risk of Damage

-With FTL, your goods are loaded once and remain on the same truck throughout the journey.
+With FTL Shipping, your goods are loaded once and remain on the same truck throughout the journey.
 This minimizes handling and the associated risks of damage or loss.
 Unlike LTL, where shipments are moved and reorganized at multiple stops, FTL reduces the chances of misplacement or breakage.

 Cost-Effectiveness for Large Loads